A. J. Weberman: Bob Dylan

 Weberman has written on the life and works of Bob Dylan, including a pamphlet titled Dylanology in 1969 and creating a word concordance of Dylan's lyrics.
 He also wrote the Dylan to English Dictionary, published in 2005.
 One of Weberman's theories on Dylan's songwriting is that some of Dylan's songs are actually about, or addressed to, Weberman himself.
 Authors Bob Spitz and Jim Curtis have each rejected, and ridiculed, Weberman's interpretations of Dylan's work.

 In 1969, Weberman founded the Dylan Liberation Front with associates such as street musician David Peel, aiming "to help save Bob Dylan from himself".
 Weberman was convinced that, from Dylan's docile, smiling visage on the cover of his 1969 album Nashville Skyline, the singer was hiding from his social conscience and ignoring his responsibilities as a political spokesman for the counterculture.
 Once Dylan had moved back to Greenwich Village from Upstate New York in 1970, Weberman took to rifling through his garbage.
 That same year, Weberman began lecturing in Dylanology at the left-wing Alternate University of New York.
 At this time, the Liberation Front lamented that Dylan had become a "reactionary force in rock", a view that was echoed among the radical left.

-Rolling Stone magazine called Weberman "the king of all Dylan nuts"; he has also been described as obsessively stalking Dylan.
+Rolling Stone magazine called Weberman "the king of all Dylan nuts"; he has also been described as obsessively stalking Dylan, and Cashmore describes him as the prototype celebrity stalker.
 Weberman alleged that in late summer 1971, Dylan – annoyed that Weberman had reneged on their agreement that he would no longer dig through his garbage – assaulted Weberman by pushing him on Elizabeth Street in Manhattan.
 In a 1997 article, Rolling Stone reported that Weberman, "a man that terrorized Bob Dylan during the '60s", had now "returned to hassle his son", Jakob Dylan.
 Weberman claimed that the younger Dylan was a heroin addict.
 In 1977, Weberman's telephone conversations with Dylan from the early 1970s were released on the Folkways Records album Bob Dylan vs A.J.
 Weberman – The Historic Confrontation.

 Writing in 2014 about the phenomenon of "Bob Dylan obsessives", John Dickerson of Slate described Weberman as "the most famous of the Dylanologists".
 In December 2016, after Dylan received the Nobel Prize in Literature, Weberman released a video on YouTube in which he claimed credit for Dylan's achievement.
 Journalist John Semley, writing for Salon, views Weberman's claim as far-fetched yet also identifies "a scrap of truth in it".